 But regardless of coating, you should always use a hood, and this is true for any lens.
 In this case, a Hasselblad Bay 50 hood cost half as much as the lens did.
 As the years go by, accessories become rare and the prices go way up.
 Decades ago, real camera stores often had drawers full of camera and lens fittings, filters, and accessories, often at reasonable price.
 Where have all these things gone?
 Were they mass disposed in dumpsters over the years or hoarded in cabinets of eBay customers?

-The shutter speeds on this old-timer sounded good, although 1 sec. may have been a bit slow.
+The shutter speeds on this old-timer sounded good, although 1 sec. was a bit slow.
 But with some exercise, it smoothed out and appears to be fine as per correctly exposed negatives.
 The coating was pristine.

 Here are two examples taken with the 250mm Sonnar from the 4th floor of the Relax Inn in Vicksburg.
 The proprietor generously let me go to the balcony with my tripod.
 The light was misty, accounting for the soft contrast.

 Yes, it does occasionally snow in Vicksburg.
-We had two snowfalls this winter.
+We had two snowfalls this winter (2018).
 It is such an unusual event, I could not resist recording the scene.

 So far, I have used the 250 lens on a tripod, thereby letting me stop down to f/8 or smaller.
 It is sharp, and contrasty - what is not to like?
 (To see more detail, click any picture to expand to 1600 pixels wide).
 Next bit of GAS: some Bayonet 50 filters, and maybe one of the 120mm lenses.